suzuna08/Map-app/IMPLEMENTATION.md

 **Fix**: Changed the cookie option in `hooks.server.ts` from `httpOnly: true` to `httpOnly: false`.
 This allows the Supabase browser client to read and manage the session cookie directly.
 The security trade-off is that the session token becomes accessible to client-side JavaScript (and therefore to XSS attacks), but this is the expected configuration for `@supabase/ssr` where the browser client needs cookie access for session management.

-### 17. Swipe-to-Delete Layer Visible During Scroll, Flip, and State Changes
+### 17. Swipe-to-Delete Layer Visible During Scroll, Flip, and State Changes (Compositing / Transform-Boundary Bug)

 **Problem**: On mobile, the red delete action behind swipeable list items and grid cards was not truly hidden.
 The delete button would flash into view during fast vertical scrolling, appear momentarily during card flip animations, and bleed through during expand/collapse transitions.
-The root cause was a layering/overflow/transform-boundary issue across all three swipeable components (PlaceCard, PlaceListItem, and the Collections index page):
+This persisted even after adding explicit z-index separation because the root cause was a **compositing / transform-boundary issue**, not a simple paint-order problem:

+1. In PlaceCard, the mobile layout used `perspective`, `transform-style: preserve-3d`, and `rotateY()` for the 3D card flip.
+These CSS properties force the browser to promote child elements to independent composited layers.
+During fast scrolling, the compositor can paint these layers independently from the `overflow: hidden` clipping ancestor, causing the delete button (which sits behind in the DOM) to flash through.
+2. `transform-style: preserve-3d` specifically tells the browser not to flatten child layers into the parent's paint -- it preserves the full 3D rendering context.
+This means `z-index` and `overflow: hidden` on ancestor elements are not respected in the same way during GPU compositing, because children are rendered in 3D space rather than being flattened into the parent's 2D layer.
+3. Even with the delete layer as a sibling outside the 3D context, the `translateX` on the swipe-foreground combined with `preserve-3d` on a descendant creates overlapping compositing boundaries that the GPU compositor resolves unpredictably during rapid frame updates (e.g., momentum scrolling).
-1. The collections page used `bg-danger-500` as the outer row container's background color, meaning the red was always painted as the row itself -- any sub-pixel gap or repaint glitch exposed it
+4. The collections page previously used `bg-danger-500` on the row container itself, painting the red as the row's own background rather than isolating it in a separate layer.
-2. The delete button was a direct child of the row container at the same stacking level as the foreground content, with no explicit z-index separation
-3. In PlaceCard, the 3D flip transform (`transform-style: preserve-3d`) created a new stacking context that interfered with the delete layer's visual ordering
-4. The foreground content layer lacked an explicit z-index, relying on DOM order alone for paint order -- unreliable when CSS transforms create new stacking contexts

-**Fix**: Refactored all three swipeable components into a strict 3-layer DOM structure:
+**Fix**: The fix required two changes:

+1. **Conditionally render the delete-background layer**: The delete layer only enters the DOM when `swipeX < 0 || swiping`.
+When the card is at rest (not being swiped), there is literally no delete element to flash through -- not hidden behind the foreground, but absent from the DOM entirely.
+This eliminates all compositing artifacts regardless of what 3D transforms exist elsewhere in the tree.
+2. **3D flip preserved on both mobile and desktop**: With the delete layer conditionally rendered, the full `perspective` + `preserve-3d` + `rotateY(180deg)` flip animation works safely on mobile because during flip animations (when no swipe is active), the delete element does not exist in the DOM.

+All swipeable components (PlaceCard, PlaceListItem, Collections index) now use:
-- **Outer row container**: `position: relative; overflow: hidden` with the final border radius.
-No background color -- this is purely a clipping boundary.
+- **row-root**: `position: relative; overflow: hidden; border-radius`.
+No background color, no transforms.
+Pure clipping container.
-- **Delete background layer**: `position: absolute; inset: 0; z-index: 0` wrapping the delete button, pinned behind the foreground.
-The button is right-aligned within this layer.
-This layer never receives any transforms.
-- **Foreground content layer**: `position: relative; z-index: 10` with an opaque background (white/brand).
-This is the only layer that receives the horizontal `translateX` during swipe.
-All flip/rotate/3D transforms are nested inside this layer, so they cannot affect the stacking relationship with the delete layer.

-This is not a simple z-index tweak -- the fix required restructuring the DOM hierarchy to ensure the delete layer sits outside all transform boundaries (perspective, preserve-3d, translateX) while the outer container's `overflow: hidden` clips everything cleanly at the rounded corners.
+- **delete-background**: `position: absolute; inset: 0; z-index: 0; flex; justify-end`. **Conditionally rendered** only during active swipe.
+Never receives any transform, perspective, or will-change.
+- **swipe-foreground**: `position: relative; z-index: 1; bg-white`.
+The **only** element that receives `translateX()` for swipe.
+Contains the 3D flip structure (perspective + preserve-3d + rotateY) inside it.

+This is a compositing architecture fix, not a z-index tweak.
+The key insight is that removing the delete element from the DOM entirely when not swiping is more robust than trying to hide it with z-index or overflow -- GPU compositing can bypass both of those during fast scroll passes, but it cannot render an element that does not exist.

 ---